-Kevin Feeney is a Manager in Keyser Marston Associates’ San Francisco Office with eight years of experience in urban planning, public finance, and real estate analysis.
+Kevin Feeney is a Principal in Keyser Marston Associates’ San Francisco Office with eight years of experience in urban planning, public finance, and real estate analysis.
 Prior to rejoining KMA in 2018, Kevin worked as an economist for a global infrastructure firm.

 Areas of Specialization